W7k-J/W7k-J.github.io/w7kTools/LevelChanger.md

 It is an experimental option.

 Did you know that Revit API allows you to change the level of curtain panel windows?
 It is highly experimental option so use it wisely.
-One thing editing curtain wall sometimes overrights these settings back to default ones (base of curtain wall).
+One thing to keep in mind is that editing curtain wall sometimes overrights these settings back to default ones (base of curtain wall).

 # Video